magento/devdocs/src/guides/v2.4/graphql/mutations/remove-products-from-compare-list.md

 ## Input attributes

-The `RemoveProductsFromCompareListInput` input object defines the product IDs that should be removed from the existing comparison list provided by the unique ID.
+The `RemoveProductsFromCompareListInput` input object defines the comparison list to be modified.

 ### RemoveProductsFromCompareListInput attributes {#removeProductsFromCompareListInput}